Improved Process Control for Better Performance

 - Execution of correct response plans that will bring the pots back to heat balance

 LMRC has considerable experience in developing and implementing new control strategies on the aluminium reduction process.
-Over the years we adjusted the performance of smelters around the world by deploying new control strategies, optimising the settings of existing control systems and developing Gen3 - a completely new and innovative control system that packs all the knowledge acquired over the years into one sophisticated and easy to use system.
+Over the years we have adjusted the performance of smelters around the world by deploying new control strategies, optimising the settings of existing control systems and developing Gen3 - a completely new and innovative control system that packs all the knowledge acquired over the years into one sophisticated and easy to use system.

 What we offer to smelters: